sysuvis/NVB/README.md

 # Getting started with NVB

 To use NVB, first run `mlp.py` and see how it works.
 If you run `cnn.py` or `kdt.py`, the relevant dataset will be automatically downloaded first.
-If you run `lstm.py`, you need to manually download eng-fra.txt from the data folder at https://pan.baidu.com/s/1O8_qOEgoXKgUK0CyxIc3-g?pwd=ws8s and place it in the data folder, and download encoder.pth and decoder.pth from the model folder and place them in the model folder.
+If you run `lstm.py`, you need to manually download `eng-fra.txt` from the data folder at [NVB Big Files](https://pan.baidu.com/s/1IQKDWLq65XKhWv1ObXAoxQ?pwd=1234) and place it in the data folder, and download `encoder.pth` and `decoder.pth` from the model folder and place them in the model folder.

 (When selecting a dataset in the `mlp.py` interface, you need to click on the circle on the left side to trigger, and it will be optimized in the future.)